LavaSheny/DAT505-Code/README.md

 This is (**B161006079**)Yang Shen's code projects for DAT505 module.
 Member of Team 02 "Hard Core".

-The homeworks which include `README` file are listed as below:
+The homeworks which include independent `README` file are listed as below:
 1. Session1
    * Test001-geometry